liquidmetal-dev/flintlock/docs/quick-start.md

 sudo containerd --config /etc/containerd/config-dev.toml
 ```

+containerd will log about 100 lines at boot, most will be about loading plugins, and we recommended
+scrolling up to ensure that the devmapper plugin loaded successfully.

+Towards the end you should see `containerd successfully booted in 0.055357s`.

 To reach our new dev containerd, we have to specify the `--address` flag,
 for example: